UPDATE #1: Video here with my response to some of your comments.

 John: Based on my research, I’d prefer one of the mRNA ones—so either the Pfizer or the Moderna.

 Maia: I also want one of the RNA vaccines, and I’ve researched the ingredients of both in the hopes of being able to determine if one is better than the other one.
 The good news is even the worst ingredients in both are rated about a three out of ten on EWG’s hazard scale.
 These aren’t “Good Stuff,” and nothing I generally recommend even in something like body lotion (for instance, polyethylene glycol), but fortunately neither has some of the ingredients in conventional vaccines that concern me most (such as aluminum).
 The two RNA vaccines have slightly different ingredients, but neither one seems safer than the other.
+UPDATE: I do have a preference, actually.

 Q: I’m very nervous about the possibility of forced vaccinations.
 Can you speak to this?